TIBCOSoftware/js-docker/README.md

 - `some-jasperserver` is the name of the new JasperReports Server container.
 - `jasperserver-pro:6.3.0`  is the image name and version tag for your build.
 This image will be used to create containers.
+- Database settings should be modified for your setup.

 Now you can access the JasperReports Server web application locally.
-Run `docker inspect volume jasperserver-data` to determine the storage path and additional details about the new volume.
+Run `docker volume inspect jasperserver-data` to determine the storage path and additional details about the new volume.

 If you want to define the local volume path manually, you cannot use named